 Dr. Bick has been awarded major grants and fellowships from Magazzino Italian Art Foundation (New York, 2019–20), where she was the first American Scholar in Residence, FSU (First Year Assistant Professor Grant), and the Institute for International Education (IIE).
 Her scholarship and professional activities have also been supported by the University of California, Los Angeles, Florida State University, the Bibliotheca Hertziana – Max Planck Institute for Art History, and the Italian Art Society.

-Dr. Bick is a member of the International Committee for the College Art Association and Chair of the Emerging Scholars Committee for the Italian Art Society.
+Dr. Bick is a member of the International Committee for the College Art Association and Executive Vice President of the Italian Art Society.
 She is Chair of the Anti-Racism and Equity Committee and a member of the Undergraduate Studies Committee in the Department of Art History at FSU.

 • Postwar Italian Art

 • The Global Sixties

 • Art History Through Artists’ Texts (modern and contemporary focus, Spring 2021)

 • Museum Object

 Where There’s Everything: Michelangelo Pistoletto and World-Building in Arte Povera